Mike Gary

-Mitchell J. "Mike" Gary (April 17, 1900 – December 30, 1969) was an American athlete, coach and athletic director.
+Mitchell Joseph "Mike" Gary (April 17, 1900 – December 30, 1969) was an American college football player and coach and athletics administrator.
 He was an All-Big Ten football player for the Minnesota Golden Gophers in 1926 and 1927 and served in various coaching, teaching and administrative positions at Western Michigan University from 1928 through 1967.
 With a record of 59–34–5 (.628 winning percentage), Gary ranks third in wins among Western Michigan football coaches, behind William H. Spaulding and Al Molde.

 Minnesota

-He played college football for the University of Minnesota from 1925 to 1927 and was selected as a first-team All-Big Ten tackle in 1926 and 1927.
+Gary played college football for the University of Minnesota from 1925 to 1927 and was selected as a first-team All-Big Ten tackle in 1926 and 1927.

 Western Michigan

 Coach

 Gary was hired as an assistant football coach at Western State Teachers College (now known as Western Michigan University) in 1928.
 He worked under head coach Earl Martineau during the 1928 season and took over as head coach in 1929.
 He served as the head football coach at Western Michigan from 1929 to 1941.
 In 13 years as the head football coach, Gary's teams compiled a record of 59–34–5 (.627 winning percentage) and outscored their opponents by a combined total of 1,426 to 683.
 He twice coached undefeated football teams.
 His 1932 team compiled a record of 6–0–1 and outscored opponents 174 to 6.
 That team gave up six points in the first game of the season and held its opponents scoreless in the remaining six games.
 In his last season as head coach, the 1941 team compiled a perfect record of 8–0 and outscored opponents 183 to 27.
 At the end of the 1941 season, the Associated Press wrote the following about Gary's 1941 team:"Largest of the small undefeated, untied outfits is Western Michigan College where 2,200 students (but only 700 men) all but went crazy as their heroes tripped Western Reserve, Sun Bowl champion, 7–0 in the opener and went on to win seven more.
 Coach Mitchell J. Gary, who played with Bronko Nagurski at Minnesota, took over as head coach at Western in 1929.
 He used the T-formation to shake loose Horace Coleman, colored halfback, for 10 touchdowns in seven games."